brimdata/zui/CONTRIBUTING.md

 const system = new SystemTest("name-of-test")
 ```

-This will run the electron main process entry point, `main.js`, which spins up a local zed lake.
+This will run the electron main process entry point, `main.js`, which spins up a local Zed lake.
 You then mount the root `<App />` component into the JSDOM testing environment and begin to simulate a user clicking buttons and asserting elements exist.
 This is done with [@testing-library/react](https://testing-library.com/docs/react-testing-library/intro/).

 ```js
 import {screen} from "@testing-library/react"